15+ Community Building Fundraising Ideas That Work

 Want to double your donations?
 Matching gifts are a fantastic way to do it.
 Many companies offer programs that match their employees’ charitable contributions, instantly amplifying your fundraising power.
 Encourage your supporters to ask their employers if they have a matching gift program.
 You can also invite local businesses to participate in your community fundraiser by matching individual donations for a specific period.
 This is a great way for companies to show their community support.
 If you know a business that wants to get involved on a larger scale, direct them to become a sponsor and join your mission in a meaningful way.

-After the Event: Measure Success and Build Relationships
+After the Fundraiser: Measure Success and Build on It

 The energy of a great fundraising event doesn’t have to end when the last guest leaves.
 The post-event phase is your chance to turn that incredible momentum into lasting relationships and sustained support.
 This is where you thank your community, show them their impact, and invite them to stay connected to the mission.
 By focusing on clear communication and genuine appreciation, you can build a strong foundation for your next event and beyond.
 It’s not just about closing out a campaign; it’s about opening the door to deeper community involvement.